Boost Student Literacy Skills with Questions for Reading Comprehension

 - What do you think will happen if…?

-- What do you think the characters are feeling or thinking?
+- What do you think the characters feel?

 - What is the character going to do next?
 How will their actions affect the story?